M State's options make college possible

 To be eligible, high school juniors and seniors must meet minimum academic criteria.
 If you are interested in PSEO, talk to your high school guidance counselor and college admissions staff to determine if you qualify and learn the specific deadlines for enrollment.
 It is not necessary to demonstrate financial need in order to qualify for PSEO.

 M State's up2U program rewards students who plan to earn an M State AA, AS or AFA transfer degree and transfer to an up2U partner university to complete a four-year degree.
 Through up2U, students can earn a scholarship award of between $250 and $18,000 for one academic year at one of our partner universities.

-To qualify, students need to enroll as a new student at M State (sorry, current and transfer students don't qualify) and meet specific criteria.
+To qualify, students need to enroll as new students at M State (sorry, current and transfer students don't qualify) and meet specific criteria.
 Participation in up2U is not based on financial need.
 Students enrolled in up2U must take the CLA+ performance task assessment during their first and last semesters at M State.

 The amount of the scholarship award will be based on the student's GPA and final score on the CLA+.

 For more information, visit our up2U page or call 877.450.3322.